I beg us all to end the duplicative journalistic practice of “matching”

 The practice of “matching” a story is an outdated one that still continues despite the fact we’re all now working with a medium that no longer requires it.
 If someone already reported the story, you’ve verified their story is correct, and you have nothing to move that story forward, write a brief and link to whom did the legwork already.
 By all means, let your readers know about the story, lead them to it.
 Be a beacon for all news, not just your own.
 Then, move on and produce something of more value.

-Newsrooms are low on resource; apply those resources efficiently.
+Newsrooms are already low on resources; apply those resources efficiently.
 Your 500-word re-write of the same article as your “competitor,” as you call them, is unnecessary and a total waste of time.

 I’m not calling out anyone in particular — I’m calling out our entire industry that does this all day long and twice on Sunday.
 I’m begging you please, to stop.
 For your own good and for a public awash in duplicative information.